sunilemanjee/Elastic-Python-MCP-Server/data-ingestion/README.md

 The script uses the environment variables from the parent folder's `env_config.sh`.
 You can either:

-1. Use the existing configuration:
+1. Use an existing configuration:
 ```bash
 source ../env_config.sh
 ```